 - 3.11.
 These policies concern the provision of new green space and protection of existing.
 Policy G4 requires new development to provide green space.
 Policy G5 concerns requirements for green space in the city centre and Policy G6 concerns protection of green space.
-The essential purpose of the policies is not changed by the review.
-Policy G4 is recast with a different target and more clarity on the seeking of different types of green space or off-site arrangements.
+The essential purpose of the policies is not changed by the CSSR Policy G4 is recast with a different target and more clarity on the seeking of different types of green space or off-site arrangements.
 Policy G5 has its advice changed on where commuted sums are to be used: instead of priorities of the city centre park and pedestrianisation the revised policy expects contributions to be used toward identified open space and public realm projects.
 The review Policy G6 has additional wording to add protection to pedestrian corridors in the City Centre.
-The original monitoring indicators for Policies G4, G5 and G6 were as follows: - 24 Provision of Green Infrastructure and green space as obtained through development process and other sources - 25 Amount of greenspace lost to redevelopment - 31 Delivery of a City Centre Park - 3.12.
-Given the clearer circumstances for accepting commuted sums in Policy G4 and revised guidance for spend of commuted sums in the City Centre it is appropriate to revise indicator number 24 to include - 24 Provision of Green Infrastructure and green space as obtained through development process and other sources and collection and spend of commuted sums toward space projects.
+The original monitoring indicators for Policies G4, G5 and G6 were as follows: - 24 Provision of Green Infrastructure and green space as obtained through development process and other sources - 25 Amount of greenspace lost to redevelopment

+- 31 Delivery of a City Centre Park - 3.12.
+Given the clearer circumstances for accepting commuted sums in Policy G4 and revised guidance for spend of commuted sums in the City Centre it is appropriate to revise indicator number 24 to include - 24 Green Infrastructure and Space obtained through development process and collection/spend of commuted sums toward Green Space projects and Open Space projects in the City Centre.